FlowCloud/climate-control-demo/README.md

 3. pc_app - Admin and Display applications are running on Linux PC.

-Please refer gh-pages branch for the html based getting started guide for climate-control-demo.
+Please refer http://flowcloud.github.io/PRIV-climate-control-demo/ for further details on setting up and using the system.